 Cambodian Buddhism suffered greatly during the Khmer Rouge period from 1975 to 1979.
 Religions were prohibited, temples and religious monuments were damaged or destroyed.
 An estimated number of 50,000 monks were murdered during that dark time.

 Cambodia was first influenced by Hinduism during the early days of the Funan Kingdom (50/68 AD–550 AD).
-It is one of the official religions of the Khmer Empire.
+It is one of the official Cambodian religion.
 During the most glorious time of the Khmer Dynasties, King Suryavarman II (1113 AD – 1150 AD) had built the current largest Hindu temple, Angkor Wat.
 The construction of Angkor Wat was initially prepared for the King Mausoleum.
 The walls of Angkor Wat depicts the Hindi cosmology with bas-reliefs as Suryavarman II was influenced by Vaishnavism, dedicating to Vishnu rather than Shiva god.

 Unfortunately, under the reign of Jayavarman VII (1181 AD – 1215 AD), the dominance of Mahayana Buddhism replaced the position of Hinduism in Cambodia.
 Angkor Wat turned into a Buddhist shrine.
 The Hindu followers in Cambodia is now a minor community.
 Still, you can still notice a lot of Hindi imprints on the architectural styles.

 Khmer Islam is the religion of the majority of the Cham people (also known as the Khmer Muslim) and a small number of Malays residing in Cambodia.
-Every Muslim community has a hakem – a leader of a community and a temple, an imam – a prayer and a bible – who calls faithful people to daily prayers.
 Traditional Cham people still retain many traditions and rituals of Islam.
 They consider Allah almighty, but they also respect other non-Islamic practices.
 They share many similar points with the Cham people in the coastal areas of Vietnam.

 The first known Christian missionary work in Cambodia was performed by Gaspar da Cruz, a Portuguese member of the Dominica in 1555-1556.
 Although Cambodia became a French colony in the 19th century, Christianity had little influence on that country.
 One percent of the Cambodian population is identified as Christians, of which Roman Catholics form the largest group, followed by the Protestant community.